joaopereirawd/cookieBubble/README.md

 # cookieBubble 🍪
-This is the cookieBubble, a jQuery plugin to fight against the ugly cookie messages.
+This is the cookieBubble, a jQuery plugin to fight against the ugly cookie messages.</br>
+<a href="https://joaopereirawd.github.io/cookieBubble/" target="blank">Check out the Demo</a>
 ## Instalation
 ```
 npm i cookie-bubble